 Note: This article will consider the structure of the breasts in the female.

 The breast is located on the anterior thoracic wall.
 It extends horizontally from the lateral border of the sternum to the mid-axillary line.
-Vertically, it spans between the 2nd and 6th intercostal cartilages.
+Vertically, it spans between the 2nd and 6th costal cartilages.
 It lies superficially to the pectoralis major and serratus anterior muscles.

 The breast can be considered to be composed of two regions: